Back

 • Presenting real-world examples.
 Instead of giving impersonal information through lists and tables, consider telling a story based on real-life experience.
 For example, instead of enumerating the features of your product, describe to your readers a day from the life of a tester in your company who tried to understand how these features work.

 • Facilitating information retention.
 As mentioned earlier, information tends to go unnoticed or elicits debate when presented in the form of directives.
 Paradoxically, however, retention improves when complex subject matter is expounded upon through the lens of a third person’s experience.
+This is particularly useful for leadership programs and business decision-making training.

 Crafting Effective Scenarios